matrix-construct/construct/include/ircd/m/README.md

 `ircd.*` These events should not alter the room's functionality for a client with knowledge of only the published `m.room.*` events wouldn't understand.

-#### Coherence

-Matrix is specified as a directed acyclic graph of messages.
+### Server

+Matrix rooms are intended to be distributed entities that are replicated by all participating servers.
+It is important to make this clear by contrasting it with a common assumption that rooms are "hosted" by some entity.
+For example when one sees an `mxid` such as `!matrix:matrix.org` it is incorrect to assume that `matrix.org` is "hosting" this room or that it plays any critical role in its operation.

+Servers are simply obliged to adhere to the rules of the protocol.
+There is no cryptographic guarantee that rules will be followed (e.g. zkSNARK), and no central server to query as an authority.
+Servers should disregard violations of the protocol as the room unfolds from the point of its creation.

+The notion of hosting does exist for room aliases.
+In the above example the room mxid `!matrix:matrix.org` may be referred to by `#matrix:matrix.org`.
+As an analogy, if one considers the room mxid to be an IP address then the alias is like a domain name pointing to the IP address.
+The example alias is hosted by `matrix.org` under their authority and may be directed to any room mxid.
+The alias is not useful when its host is not available, but the room itself is still available from all other servers.

+### Communication

+Servers communicate by broadcasting events to all other servers joined to the room.
+When a server wishes to broadcast a message, it constructs an event which references all previous events in the timeline which have not yet been referenced.
+This forms a directed acyclic graph of events, or DAG.

 The conversation of messages moves in one direction: past to future.
 Messages only reference other messages which have a lower degree of separation indicated by the `depth` from the first message in the graph (where `type` was `m.room.create`).
-Specifically, each message makes a reference to all known messages at the last `depth`, or all previously unknown messages at some lower `depth`.
-Each new message is broadcast to all participants in a room.

 * The monotonic increase in `depth` contributes to an intuitive "light cone" read coherence.
 Knowledge of any piece of information (like an event) offers